DIS_1A

 DIS_4A

-PRINCIPAL DIAGNOSIS: Acute deep venous thrombosis, right leg.
+Acute deep venous thrombosis, right leg.

-SECONDARY DIAGNOSIS: Hiatal hernia.
+SECONDARY DIAGNOSIS:

-OPERATIONS AND PROCEDURES: None.
+OPERATIONS AND

 HOSPITAL COURSE AND SIGNIFICANT FINDINGS: This is a 79−year−old white female, suddenly developed pain and swelling to right lower leg 2 weeks prior to admission.
 Gradually, her pain and swelling became worse.
 She was seen at emergency center.
 Venous Doppler study revealed deep venous thrombosis, right leg.
 She was admitted for further evaluation and treatment.
 Vascular consultation with Dr. was obtained.
 She was treated with Lovenox and Coumadin.
 Gradually, her condition improved.

-CONDITION ON DISCHARGE: Pain and swelling to right leg decreased.
+Pain and swelling to

 MEDICATIONS AND DOSES: Please see discharge medication list for detail.